Reggie Miller: Later career and retirement (2000–2005)

 The Pacers struggled the next year, falling to the 8th seed in the East.
-In Game 1 of the First Round of the playoffs against the 76ers, Miller hit the game-winning three with 2.9 seconds left to secure a 79-78 victory.
+In Game 1 of the First Round of the playoffs against the 76ers, Miller hit the game-winning three with 2.9 seconds left to secure a 79–78 victory.
 The eventual Eastern Conference champion 76ers took the next three games to give the Pacers a quick exit.

 In 2002, Miller almost single-handedly eliminated the top seed and eventual Eastern Conference Champion New Jersey Nets in the fifth and final game of the first round of the playoffs.
-First, following two missed free throws from New Jersey's Richard Jefferson, Miller sent the game into overtime by banking in a 40 ft three-pointer at the buzzer.
-Next, with the Pacers down by two points in the final seconds of the first overtime, Miller drove into the lane and dunked over three Nets defenders to send the game into a second overtime.
-While the Pacers eventually lost to the Nets 120–109, the game added another chapter to Miller's legacy as a clutch performer.
+After New Jersey's Richard Jefferson missed two free throws, Miller sent the game into overtime by banking in a 40 ft three-pointer at the buzzer.
+With the Pacers down by two points in the final seconds of the first overtime, Miller drove into the lane and dunked over three Nets defenders to send the game into a second overtime.
+The Pacers lost to the Nets 120–109, but Miller burnished his record as a clutch performer.

-In the twilight of his career, Miller deferred his leadership role to All-Star teammate Jermaine O'Neal.
-Miller was an important locker-room leader for his team and served as an inspiration to his teammates who wanted to "win one [a championship] for 'Uncle Reg'".
-While Miller was no longer the team's leading scorer, he remained a go-to player in crunch time to the end of his career.
-O'Neal's respect for Miller was most evident on January 4, 2005, when after scoring 55 points against the Milwaukee Bucks, O'Neal agreed to be taken out of the game with 1:43 remaining to preserve Miller's record of 57 points.
+In the twilight of his career, Miller deferred team leadership to All-Star teammate Jermaine O'Neal, who urged his teammates to "win one [a championship] for 'Uncle Reg'".
+While Miller was no longer the team's leading scorer, he remained a go-to player in crunch time.
+O'Neal demonstrated his respect for Miller on January 4, 2005, when he scored 55 points against the Milwaukee Bucks and then left the game with 1:43 remaining to preserve Miller's 57-point record.